SpaceX raps ULA bid to get U.S. waiver for Russian engines

-WASHINGTON Space Exploration Technologies, or SpaceX, has slammed a bid by United Launch Alliance, a joint venture of Lockheed Martin Corp (LMT.N) and Boeing Co (BA.N), to get a waiver from a U.S. ban on Russian rocket engines for military use.
+WASHINGTON Oct 8 Space Exploration Technologies, or SpaceX, has slammed a bid by United Launch Alliance, a joint venture of Lockheed Martin Corp and Boeing Co, to get a waiver from a U.S. ban on Russian rocket engines for military use.

-Elon Musk, the billionaire founder of Tesla Motors (TSLA.O) and chief executive of SpaceX, told Defence Secretary Ash Carter that federal law already allowed ULA to use "a substantial number" of engines.
+Elon Musk, the billionaire founder of Tesla Motors and chief executive of SpaceX, told Defense Secretary Ash Carter that federal law already allowed ULA to use "a substantial number" of engines.

 ULA's threat to skip an upcoming Air Force competition to launch a GSP satellite unless it got a waiver was "nothing less than deceptive brinkmanship for the sole purpose of thwarting the will of Congress," he wrote in a letter dated Oct.
 5. A copy was obtained by Reuters on Thursday.